Everyone is choosing a "Word for the Year" -- everyone except me.

 Whatever you do to inspire yourself for the new year I encourage you to remember this, one critical truth:

-Taking care of your body is lifelong commitment.
+Taking care of your body is lifelong commitment

-There is no quick fix, trendy diets or fad exercises are never a miracle cure.
 I encourage you to view good health as a way of life.
 Adopt that way now and stick with it forever.

-It's said that the average person gains 7 to 10 pounds between Thanksgiving and Christmas.
-That's a significant amount of weight.
 How accurate these numbers are, and whether this actually starts around Thanksgiving (I personally believe it to start in October with Halloween), the fact is the holidays can present a struggle.

 As soon as the weather begins to turn cold our bodies begin to crave more nourishment.
 Unfortunately, our first thought is not of dark, leafy greens tossed in a vinaigrette.
 Warm, cozy, comfort foods are a more tempting choice and, during the holidays, they abound.
 That is not necessarily, however, a bad thing.
 There are plenty of delicious foods that are great options to eat over the winter.
-The problem I've seen in my private coaching sessions are the number of events that surround the holidays: office parties, family gatherings, cookie exchanges . . . you get the idea.
-The trouble all begins with the onslaught of your kid's Halloween candy that bag can be SO tempting!

 As the holiday season comes to a close with Christmas and New Year's I'd like to share a few thoughts with you on how to manage the holidays.